oneoffcoder/books/sphinx/python-dothis/source/file-reading.rst

 .. highlight:: python
    :linenothreshold: 1

-The key here is to use a context manager to manage resources.
+Use a context manager to handle file resources safely.

 Don't do this
 ^^^^^^^^^^^^^